The College of Liberal Arts and Sciences policies

 • The evaluation system was not consistently and fairly applied to all students.

-Step 2: The dean’s office will provide the student’s statement with any exhibits to the instructor and request that the instructor provide the dean’s office with a formal written response within 10 business days.
+Step 2: The dean’s office provides the student’s statement, with any exhibits, to the instructor and requests that the instructor provide the dean’s office with a formal written response within 10 business days.

-Step 3: When the written response is received from the instructor, the dean’s representative will contact the student, who can then schedule an appointment to review the instructor’s response.
+Step 3: When the written response is received from the instructor, the dean’s representative contacts the student, who can then schedule an appointment to review the instructor’s response.

-After reviewing the instructor’s response, the student may submit a written request for a hearing before The College of Liberal Arts and Sciences Student Affairs and Grievance Committee.
-The dean’s representative will determine if the final course grade will stand as issued or if the grade appeal will be heard by the committee.
+After reviewing the instructor’s response, the student may submit a written request for a hearing before The College of Liberal Arts and Sciences Student Affairs and Grievances Committee.
+The dean’s representative determines whether the final course grade will stand as issued, or the grade appeal will be heard by the committee.

 The committee is a regular committee and meets weekly during the fall and spring term when school is in session.
 The dean’s representative serves as a nonvoting, ex-officio member of the committee.

-Step 4: The committee shall meet with the student and the instructor in an attempt to resolve the differences.
-In order to preserve the confidential nature of the final course grade grievance process and to protect the privacy interest of those involved, the hearing will be closed to the public.
-The committee chair will preside at the hearing and will rule upon all procedural matters.
-A student who fails to appear or refuses to participate at the hearing will be deemed to have abandoned the request for a hearing, unless the student can demonstrate that extraordinary circumstances prevented their appearance or participation.
+Step 4: The committee meets with the student and the instructor in an attempt to resolve the differences.
+To preserve the confidential nature of the final course grade grievance process and to protect the privacy interest of those involved, the hearing is closed to the public.
+The committee chair presides at the hearing and rules upon all procedural matters.
+A student who fails to appear or refuses to participate at the hearing is deemed to have abandoned the request for a hearing, unless the student can demonstrate that extraordinary circumstances prevented their appearance or participation.

-Step 5: After all parties have been heard, they will be excused and the committee will deliberate in closed session.
-Once the committee has reached consensus the committee chair will submit their written recommendation to the either the graduate or undergraduate associate dean in The College of Liberal Arts and Sciences.
-At that time, the respective associate dean will take final action after fully considering the committee’s recommendation.
-The associate dean shall inform the student, instructor, department chair or school director (if any), registrar (if appropriate), and grievance committee of any action taken.
+Step 5: After all parties have been heard, they are excused, and the committee deliberates in closed session.
+After deliberations, a member of the committee submits their written recommendation to either the graduate or undergraduate associate dean in The College of Liberal Arts and Sciences.
+At that time, the respective associate dean takes final action after fully considering the committee’s recommendation.
+The associate dean informs the student, instructor, department chair or school director (if any), registrar (if appropriate), and Student Affairs and Grievances Committee of any action taken.
 The decision of the dean is final.

 It is university policy that students filing grievances and those who are witnesses are protected from retaliation.
 Students who believe that they are victims of retaliation should contact the Office of University Rights and Responsibilities.